johnrengelman/presentations/2014-GradleSummit/slides/grails.md

 ----
 What Gradle Does:

+1. Resolve dependencies
 1. Create GrailsLaunchContext
-2. Serialize to file
+1. Serialize to file
-3. Fork GrailsLauncher.Main in new JVM
+1. Fork GrailsLauncher.Main in new JVM

 ----
 What GrailsLauncher Does: